-To promote public safety and protect students, faculty, and staff during the coronavirus pandemic, Texas A&M University has adopted policies and practices for the Spring 2021 academic term to limit virus transmission.
+To promote public safety and protect students, faculty, and staff during the coronavirus pandemic, Texas A&M University has adopted policies and practices for the Fall 2020 academic term to limit virus transmission.
 Students must observe the following practices while participating in face-to-face courses and course-related activities (office hours, help sessions, transitioning to and between classes, study spaces, academic services, etc.):

 - Self-monitoring-Students should follow CDC recommendations for self-monitoring.
-Students who have a fever or exhibit symptoms of COVID-19 should participate in class remotely if that option is available, and should not participate in face-to-face instruction. - Face Coverings-Face coverings (cloth face covering, surgical mask, etc.) must be properly worn in all non-private spaces including classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource and support offices, and outdoor spaces where 6 feet of physical distancing is difficult to reliably maintain.
+Students who have a fever or exhibit symptoms of COVID-19 should participate in class remotely and should not participate in face-to-face instruction. - Face Coverings-Face coverings (cloth face covering, surgical mask, etc.) must be properly worn in all non-private spaces including classrooms, teaching laboratories, common spaces such as lobbies and hallways, public study spaces, libraries, academic resource and support offices, and outdoor spaces where 6 feet of physical distancing is difficult to reliably maintain.
 Description of face coverings and additional guidance are provided in the Face Covering policy and Frequently Asked Questions (FAQ) available on the Provost website. - Physical Distancing-Physical distancing must be maintained between students, instructors, and others in course and course-related activities. - Classroom Ingress/Egress-Students must follow marked pathways for entering and exiting classrooms and other teaching spaces.
 Leave classrooms promptly after course activities have concluded.
-Do not congregate in hallways and maintain 6-foot physical distancing when waiting to enter classrooms and other instructional spaces. - To attend a face-to-face class, students must properly wear an approved face covering If a student refuses to wear a face covering, the instructor should ask the student to leave and join the class remotely.
+Do not congregate in hallways and maintain 6-foot physical distancing when waiting to enter classrooms and other instructional spaces. - To attend a face-to-face class, students must wear a face covering (or a face shield if they have an exemption letter).
+If a student refuses to wear a face covering, the instructor should ask the student to leave and join the class remotely.
 If the student does not leave the class, the faculty member should report that student to the Student Conduct office for sanctions.
-Additionally, the faculty member may choose to teach that day's class remotely for all students, or dismiss the class in the case of a traditional face to face lecture.
+Additionally, the faculty member may choose to teach that day's class remotely for all students.